Key differences between deeds and agreements

 Attorney signs their own name

-This execution block provides for the attorney to sign their own name.
+This execution block available in the G+T Execution App provides for the attorney to sign their own name.
 An attorney can sign in their own name if either:

-the power of attorney is governed by the law of a jurisdiction which has a statutory provision allowing the attorney to sign in their own name (currently NSW, NT (unless a contrary intention appears in the power of attorney), Qld, Tas, Vic and WA).
+• the power of attorney is governed by the law of a jurisdiction which has such statutory provision allowing the attorney to sign in their own name.
+Except in the Australian Capital Territory and South Australia, statute law in each State and Territory permits an attorney, when exercising its power to execute documents on behalf of the principal, to sign a document using the attorney’s own signature.

-Outside these circumstances, the attorney may not be able to sign in their own name and specialist advice should be sought.
+Outside these circumstances, the attorney may not be able to sign in their own name.
+Consider seeking specialist advice.

-Where a company executes an agreement by an attorney, the important presumptions of due execution under ss 128-129 of the Corporations Act 2001 (Cth) are not available in relation to the agreement itself as the execution is not in accordance with ss 127(1) or 127(2).
-However, they will be available in relation to the execution of the underlying power of attorney if it has been executed under s 127 (by the signature of two directors, a director and company secretary, or the sole director and company secretary of a proprietary company, the sole director of a proprietary company that has no company secretary, or otherwise by the affixing of the company’s common seal witnessed by those persons).
+Where a company executes an agreement by way of an attorney and this occurs other than in accordance with section 126 of the Corporations Act 2001 (Cth), the important presumptions of due execution under sections 128-129 of the Corporations Act 2001 are not available in relation to the agreement itself as the execution is not in accordance with section 126.
+However, those presumptions will be available in relation to the execution of the underlying power of attorney if it has been executed under sections 126 or 127.

 Sections 127-129 of the Corporations Act are discussed in further detail in the Execution block for Company section, as well as in the balance of this Execution of Agreements section.